TobyBackstrom/sparklib/packages/react-sparklib/README.md

 A lightweight library featuring components for easy creation of sparkline charts.

-The library currently offers support for line charts, area charts, and stripe charts.
+The library offers support for line charts, area charts, and stripe charts and basic axes.

 More documentation is available in the **sparklib** [repository](https://github.com/TobyBackstrom/sparklib).